syamagay/localDB-tools/README.md

      userIdentity : ...
     ----------------------------------

-   # Are there any mistakes?
+   # Continue to check results of this module?
 Type 'y' if continue >> y

          < Confirm information >
     ----------------------------------